lambdaclass/concrete/docs/DEFER.md

 Status: CORE-COMPLETE — ROADMAP Phase 6 #7.
-The `defer <call>;` form and its cleanup semantics are implemented and gated (`scripts/tests/check_defer.sh`, `examples/defer/cleanup_order/`); the open edges (block-form body, failure during cleanup, move-after-defer) are documented limitations below.
+The `defer <call>;` form and its cleanup semantics are implemented and gated (`scripts/tests/check_defer.sh`, `examples/defer/cleanup_order/`); the open edges (block-form body, failure during cleanup, and normal-call argument coercions) are documented below.
 Date: 2026-06-23

 ## What `defer` does